johnwarden/httperror/README.md

 Package httperror is for writing HTTP handlers that return errors instead of handling them directly.
-This package defines:

-- errors with embedded HTTP status codes
-- handler types that return errors
-- default sensible error and panic handling functions
-- utilities for applying middleware

 This readme introduces this package an provides example usage.
 See the [godoc](https://pkg.go.dev/github.com/johnwarden/httperror) for more details.

-## Basic Example
+## Overview

 	func helloHandler(w http.ResponseWriter, r *http.Request) error {